spatie/typescript-transformer/README.md

 }
 ```

-After creating a transformer, do not forget to add them to the list of transformers in your configuration!
+When you create a new transformer, do not forget to add it to the list of transformers in your configuration!

-You can override the transformer of a class by adding following annotation:
+It is also possible to override the transformer of a class by adding following annotation:

 ```php
 /**